shub-v/de-kata/README.md

 - **Postgres**: To store metadata and logs.
 - **Docker**: To containerize the dbt and Airflow environment.
 ![Project Architecture](assets/img_1.png)

+The use of dbt for data transformation ensures that the pipeline is modular and easy to maintain, while DuckDB provides a high-performance local data warehouse for running complex queries.
+Airflow manages orchestration, scheduling, and monitoring, while Postgres ensures that the metadata and logs are stored persistently.
+Docker ties everything together by providing a consistent environment for running the entire stack, ensuring that the setup is reproducible across different environments.

+This architecture is highly adaptable, allowing for future growth, including the integration of new data sources, more complex transformations, or the scaling of workloads.

 ## Project Structure